RadoslawKzm/LogObsPoC/RFC-Request For Comments/RFC-001-Loguru logger/README.md

 - Use `logger.error()`, to record error conditions that affected a specific operation.
 - Use `logger.exception()`, same as error but inside exception handlers to log tracebacks automatically  except Exception: **WITHOUT as exc**
 - Use `logger.critical()`, to record error conditions that prevent a core function from working.
-- Use `safe_log()` when logging complex objects or dicts inside lazy log calls to avoid key errors
 - `.exception()` automatically adds **active** stack trace and exception info; `.error()` does not
 - Use `opt(lazy=True)` only on INFO and below. `logger.opt(lazy=True).debug("Message, {fnc}", fnc=lambda: expensive_func())`<br>
 Python has to evaluate all fstrings before passing to loguru. <br>